 A degree in Educational Studies from RWU opens the door to a variety of rewarding teaching careers outside of the classroom, such as family and child services, program development, community outreach and educational publishing.
 Through coursework, internships and service projects, you’ll examine the roles that teaching, learning, education policy and community organizations play in our society and culture.

 In the Educational Studies major, students are prepared for productive careers and future study in a field committed to serving the larger community.
 Students in the Educational Studies major have a wide range of career and advanced education options in non-profit, corporate, as well as educational settings.
-An exciting element of the Educational Studies major is the opportunity it provides students to combine strong content background through required coursework and a core concentration with flexibility in participation in community service and internships, research, and intercultural exploration through education and other electives.
-For example, a student may choose the Modern Language and Culture Concentration which affords him or her immersion in global and multicultural perspectives.
+Students combine strong content background through required coursework and a core concentration with flexibility in participation in community service and internships, research, and intercultural exploration through education and other electives.
+For example, a student may choose the Modern Language and Culture Concentration which affords immersion in global and multicultural perspectives.
 The student may also choose among electives in educational research, content, pedagogy, and service that draw from a range of interdisciplinary areas.
 Students are not prepared for a teaching certificate in this major.

 Student Learning Outcomes